|

 This is really an invention this mankind doesn't need - or did you ever

-feel the need to emulate the speed behaviour of a crank operated music
+feel the need to emulate the tempo behaviour of a crank operated music

 box on a toy keyboard?!